inbravo/aws-feature-set/README.md

 - When instance is terminated, root volume is deleted.
 You can turn if off
 - System Status Check – Overall health of hosting infrastructure.
 If they arise, Terminate instance and recreate
 - Instance Status Check – Health of instance.
 If they arise, reboot the instance
+- Zonal replication only
+- **AWS does not performs backup of data on virtual disks**

 ### EBS Volume Types
 - SSD Drives